College of Business Leadership

 Throughout his professional life, Chris has held various roles, including IT consultant and director at MCI/WorldCom.
 His expertise as both an independent and direct consultant has been sought by major corporations such as Nestlé, BP Oil, Macy’s, Time Warner Cable, Home Depot, Cisco, and Verizon, as well as government agencies like the Port Authority of NJ/NY and Social Security Administration.

 Driven by his experiences observing governance breakdowns at MCI/WorldCom, Chris pursued advanced education in management.
-He holds a Master’s in International Management from Thunderbird, an MBA from Virginia Tech, and is currently completing his Ph.D. in Management and Entrepreneurship at Old Dominion University.
+He holds a Master’s in International Management from Thunderbird, an MBA from Virginia Tech, and a Ph.D. in Management and Entrepreneurship from Old Dominion University.
 His research focuses on how individual factors influence entrepreneurial activities and firm governance, with a particular interest in hybrid social ventures that contribute to societal improvement.
 During his Ph.D. program, Chris has published five peer-reviewed studies in respected journals such as Entrepreneurship Education and Pedagogy and Asia Pacific Journal of Management.

 Co-Director – Center for Economic Development-Lulu Huang, Ph.D